yudhisteer/Phase-2_Automating-QC-with-Detectron2/README.md

 # Phase-2: Automating QC with Detectron2

+In the first phase of the project, I started with automating the process of measurement of garments using DeepScpeech.
+The problem of the Quality Control(QC) Department is in two parts:

+- Taking Measurements
+- Data Entry

+However using DeepSpeech I could only automate the second part - Data Entry.
+In order to optimize the whole workflow, it is important to automate both the process of taking measurements and data entry.
+A solution for this would be to use Computer Vision to take the necessary measurements.

 ## Abstract

 In this project, I intend to automate the QC Department which is responsible to take measurements of the garments.
 The current process involves manual measurement using a tape measure.
 I started with a POC to be able to detect the left and right sleeves of a T-shirt.
 In this analysis using Detectron2, 3 out of 4 keypoints were accurately predicted.
 The x and y coordinates were stored and the length of the sleeves can be calculated using the Euclidean Distance.
 However, in order to make better predictions and predict all the other keypoints in a garment, I intend to create my own custom dataset and perfom the labeling.